adriandahlin/CUSP_Principles_of_Urban_Informatics/HW9_akd361/README.md

-I got help from Jordan Vani, jmv423.
+I got help from Jordan Vani (jmv423) and Danny Fay (df1383).
+On each step, I attempted to do it on my own and then used one of their methods if necessary.
+I cited them in the notebook.
+Worked on this a little with Anastasia Shegay.